sundaray/super-auth/README.md

 ## Extending the User Type Using Module Augmentation

 In the `createGoogleUser` and `getCredentialUser` callbacks, the object you return becomes part of the user session.
-The object you return can contain the fields: `id`, `email`, `name`, `image`, and `role`.
+The object you return can contain the properties: `id`, `email`, `name`, `image`, and `role`.
 This is because LucidAuth defines the default `User` type as follows:

 ```ts
 export interface BaseUser {